 No matter what your current financial position is, you can always improve it.
-Whether it is by making more money, spending less or a combination of both, there is always an area that can be fine tuned so that you can get closer to achieving your financial goals.
+Whether it is by making more money, spending less or shopping around, there is always an area that can be fine-tuned so that you can get closer to achieving your financial goals.
 To help you with that, below are seven ideas for improving your financial well-being.

 1. Check Your Credit

 It is important to know that your credit is in good standing.
-A while back my wife had a fraudulent account opened in her name and the only reason we found it was because we checked our credit on a regular basis.
-I check my credit using Credit Sesame because is it free and they will give you your credit score almost instantly along with the details of your credit report.
+A couple years ago, my wife had a fraudulent account opened in her name and the only reason we found it was because we checked our credit on a regular basis.
+I use a site called Credit Sesame which will give you your credit score almost instantly for free along with the details of your credit report.
 Make sure to check your credit at least a couple of times per year to make sure that there is no fraudulent activity and that your credit is in good order.

-If you have any credit card debt at all, than DO NOT overlook this option.
+If you have any credit card debt at all, then DO NOT overlook this option.
 With the average credit card interest rate around 15%, this could save you a ton of money over the long haul.
 One of my favorite companies is SoFi as they will refinance your credit card debt to as low as 5.99% so that you can pay your debt off even faster.
 They do not have a prepayment penalty which means that you can pay it off as fast as you want and reduce your interest at the same time.
 Use this link to get $100 cash back if you get approved.
 It is also worth noting that they refinance student loans to as low as 2.345% APR as well.

 5. Shop for Lower Insurance Premiums

 Why pay more than you have to when it comes to insurance?
 I have had the same insurance for years but then I decided to shop around using Esurance and they were $30 less per month!
 Make sure if you are comparing insurance premiums that you are comparing apples to apples when it comes to the coverage provided.
 After comparing what your existing coverage provides, consider increasing your deductible to save even more money.
 If you do this, make sure that you have enough cash in the bank to cover your deductible if the need ever arises.